shivaramanaiyer/shivaramanaiyer.ind.in/content/posts/2021-05-11-the-magic-of-being-consistent.md

 In order to start something new, something you've never done before, you need to stay motivated.
 It doesn't have to be an active motivation, could be a passive one, like the first few days in my case.
 But, once your ride the first few days in this new habit, I am sure it will be like second nature and you will never look back.

 I know now what I need to do to be consistent with any change I want to achieve in myself.
+What am I going to do next?
+Stay tuned!